Hamilton helps Carolina beat Boston 3-2, tie series 1-1 - WHIZ News

 David Krejci and Brad Marchand scored for Boston, and Tuukka Rask made 23 saves.
-The Bruins, who swept Carolina in the Eastern Conference finals last season, pulled the goalie for an extra attacker for the final minute and had a chance when Reimer lost his stick in the final 10 seconds, but couldn’t convert.
+The Bruins, who swept Carolina in the Eastern Conference finals last season, pulled the goalie for an extra attacker and had a chance when Reimer lost his stick in the final 10 seconds, but couldn’t convert.

 Game 3 is Saturday.

+After playing a playoff career-high 26:48 in Game 1, which Boston won 4-3 in double overtime, Hamilton led the Hurricanes with 24:20 of ice time on Thursday.

+“He was special, and obviously a huge game tonight,” coach Rod Brind’Amour said.
+“He answered the bell on that.
+Pretty good performance tonight.”

 The opener was supposed to be Tuesday night, but the quintuple overtime game between the Blue Jackets and Lightning kept the rink occupied.
-With the games on back-to-back days, Carolina coach Rod Brind’Amour opted to go with Reimer in net instead of Game 1 starter Petr Mrazek; Boston’s Bruce Cassidy sent Rask back out after he played 81:13 in the opener.
+With the games on back-to-back days, Brind’Amour opted to go with Reimer in net instead of Game 1 starter Petr Mrazek; Boston’s Bruce Cassidy sent Rask back out about 16 hours after he played 81:13 in the opener.

 Brind’Amour was so unhappy after the loss that he called the league a joke, telling the Raleigh News & Observer: “This one’s a crime scene.”
 The league fined him $25,000 and threatened to double it if he acts up again.